C33Tech/quackerjack/README.md

 - Sentiment over the first 30 days from upload.
 - Emoji usage analysis.

+v4 Changes:
+- New theme
+- Easier hosting
+- Caching

 v3 Changes:

-- New interface!
+- New interface
-- Mobile friendly!
+- Mobile friendly
-- No more redis!
+- No more redis
-- Emoji analysis!
+- Emoji analysis

 _NOTE: Submissions of training data is more than welcome!
 YouTube comments are a hard thing to analyze so the more data we can collect the better!
 Please submit a pull request or you can reach out to me on Mastodon: [@hydrox@defcon.social](https://defcon.social/@hydrox)_